-Every fifth start-up has a founder with a migration background on average
+On average, one in five start-ups has a founder with a migration background

 Founders with a migration background are highly qualified and successful.
-But often there are obstacles in networking and financing.
+However, there are often obstacles to networking and financing.

-About 20 percent of all start-ups in Germany have a founder with a migration background.
-This is shown by the "Migrant Founders Report", which was conducted for the first time by the Friedrich Naumann Foundation and the Federal Association of German Start-ups.
+Around 20 percent of all start-ups in Germany have a founder with a migrant background.
+This is shown by the "Migrant Founders Report", which was carried out for the first time by the Friedrich Naumann Foundation and the Federal Association of German Start-ups.
 This means that people with a migration background are still underrepresented.
-Their share of the population is about five percentage points higher.
-The distribution varies greatly across Germany: while 26.6 percent of start-up founders in NRW have a migration history, no one in Thuringia or Brandenburg does.
+Their share of the population is around five percentage points higher.
+The distribution varies greatly across Germany: while 26.6 percent of start-up founders in NRW have a history of migration, no one in Thuringia or Brandenburg does.
 The study counts people with a migration background in the first or second generation.
-The report counts Biontech, Auto1, Delivery Hero and Research Gate, among others, as particularly successful startups.
+The report lists Biontech, Auto1, Delivery Hero and Research Gate, among others, as particularly successful start-ups.

-"Diversity is not an option, it's a social necessity that we shouldn't wait for founders to advocate for," said Sophie Chung, CEO and founder of Qunomedical and a board member of the Startup Association.
-"Nurturing entrepreneurial talent should start in childhood: If we can break down the mental and actual barriers at a young age, we'll unleash the enormous potential that's been lying fallow."
+"Diversity is not an option, but a social necessity that we should not wait for founders to advocate," says Sophie Chung, CEO and founder of Qunomedical and board member of the Start-up Association.
+"The promotion of entrepreneurial talent should start in childhood: If we manage to break down the mental and actual barriers at a young age, then we will raise the enormous, previously untapped potential."

-An academic degree is held by nine out of ten of the founders with their own migration experience - compared to 84 percent across the ecosystem.
-They are also particularly likely to bring a STEM background.
-Immigrant founders also have a higher appetite for risk, according to the report.
-68 percent aim for an exit, compared to 59 percent of all founders.
-In the past, start-ups by migrants were often emergency start-ups because they had poorer chances on the labour market, and this is still true today, says Gonca Türkeli-Dehnert, managing director of the Deutschlandstiftung Integration.
-"Today, however, start-ups are usually opportunity start-ups, predominantly by people with an academic degree."
+Nine out of ten founders with migration experience have an academic degree - compared to 84% in the ecosystem as a whole.
+They are also particularly likely to have a STEM background.
+According to the report, founders with a migration background are also more willing to take risks.
+68% aim for an exit, compared to 59% of all founders.
+In the past, start-ups by migrants were often necessity start-ups because they had fewer opportunities on the labor market, and this is still the case today, says Gonca Türkeli-Dehnert, Managing Director of the Deutschlandstiftung Integration.
+"Today, however, business start-ups are generally opportunity start-ups, predominantly by people with an academic degree."

 FYI: English edition available